cc2803/CCNLab/Code/CodeReadMe.md

 -C++
 -Python (not mandatory for the course)
 ```
-Important: Python solutions are only meant for educational purposes and WILL NOT be graded in the examination.
+**Important**: Python solutions are only meant for educational purposes and WILL NOT be graded in the examination.

 (EC52 RITB ECE 2022-26)